-According to the U.S. Bureau of Labor Statistics, maritime cargo handlers have one of the highest rates of work absences for serious workplace illnesses and injuries at four cases for every 100 workers.
+According to the U.S. Bureau of Labor Statistics, three and a half maritime cargo handlers are absent for every 100 workers due to workplace illness or injury.
 This is almost four times the average of all other industries.
-Many of these accidents are caused by vessel negligence in not providing adequate equipment, training, and procedures for their crewmembers.
-Cargo handlers can sue negligent vessel owners under the Longshore and Harbor Worker’s Compensation Act.
+Many of these accidents are caused by vessel negligence in not providing adequate equipment, training, or procedures for their crewmembers.
+Cargo handlers can sue negligent vessel owners under the Longshore and Harbor Worker’s Compensation Act (LHWCA).

-These measures are important in the dangerous environments onboard a ship and on the dock involved in cargo work to prevent cargo operation injuries in Washington, Oregon, Alaska, and California.
-If you have suffered an injury working on a cargo operation while serving as a crewmember and believe it is your employer’s fault and/or the fault of an involved third party, an experienced Washington maritime accident attorney will be able to help you pursue compensation.
-Vessel crew members have a cause of action for negligence causing injuries during cargo operation under the Jones Act.
+Safety measures are critical in preventing cargo operation injuries onboard a ship and on the dock.
+If you have suffered an injury working while serving as a crew member on a cargo operation and believe it is your employer’s fault and/or the fault of an involved third party, an experienced maritime accident attorney can help you pursue compensation.
+Vessel crew members have a cause of action for injuries caused by negligence during cargo operations under the Jones Act.

-With decades of combined experience handling maritime cases like yours, the maritime injury attorneys of Anderson Carey Williams & Neidzwski in Portland, Seattle, and Bellingham will fight for you to get the compensation you deserve as a result of your injury sustained during cargo operation.
-Since cargo workers perform duties both on the water and on the docks, it can be tricky figuring out what aspects of your case are applicable for compensation under what maritime law, whether that be the Jones Act or the Longshoremen and Harbor Workers Compensation Act (LHWCA).
+With decades of combined experience handling maritime cases like yours, the maritime injury attorneys of BoatLaw, LLP will fight to get you the compensation you deserve as a result of the injury you sustained during cargo operations.
+Since cargo workers perform duties both on the water and on the docks, it can be tricky figuring out which maritime law or laws govern your claim.

-Our dedicated team of Portland maritime injury attorneys will sort through the details and work with you to determine an optimal avenue for maximum compensation.
-For your free consultation on what Anderson Carey Williams & Neidzwski can do for your cargo operations injury case, call 1 (800) 262-8529 today.
+Our dedicated team of maritime injury attorneys will sort through the details and work with you to determine the optimal avenue to maximum recovery.

 Cargo Operation Accident Information Center